 A detailed review of future administration expenses is conducted periodically.
 In this review, an estimate is made of the portion of operating expenses that can be attributed to claims maintenance, including a proportionate share of overhead expenses.
-The latest review, conducted in 2008, concluded that a 6.5% allocation was reasonable.
-Therefore, a liability for future administration expenses of 6.5% of the total benefits liability is included in the liability estimate.
-The next review is scheduled for 2020.
+The latest review, conducted in 2020, concluded that a 7.5% (2019 -6.5%) allocation was reasonable.
+Therefore, a liability for future administration expenses of 7.5% of the total benefits liability is included in the liability estimate.

-3. ACTUARIAL ASSUMPTIONS AND METHODS (CONTINUED)
+4. ACTUARIAL ASSUMPTIONS AND METHODS (CONTINUED)